luxfi/LPs/LPs/lp-5080-a-chain-attestation-chain-specification.md

 ### 5. Omnichain Cryptographic Roots

 1. **Attestation root set** lives on A-Chain
-2. Other Lux subnets reference the Merkle root of the AR via IBC-style "light client" contracts
+2. Other Lux chains reference the Merkle root of the AR via IBC-style "light client" contracts
 3. Periodic headers from A-Chain → committed on P-Chain for network-wide finality
 4. Any chain can verify `{device_id,status}` in O(log n) via Merkle proof